Mool Chand Jain: International engagements

 Babuji was the president of Haryana Indo-Soviet Cultural Friendship Society.
 He held this office until his death.
 He visited Soviet Union twice in the year 1972 and 1980.
 He also visited Afghanistan and Bulgaria.

-In November 1996, Babuji visited U.S.A as a member of Guru Gobind Singh Foundation (Chandigarh), to celebrate the 300th anniversary of Khalsa Panth and to celebrate 1999 as the year of ‘Human Spirit’.
+In November 1996, Babuji visited the U.S.A. as a member of Guru Gobind Singh Foundation (Chandigarh), to celebrate the 300th anniversary of Khalsa Panth and to celebrate 1999 as the year of ‘Human Spirit’.
 While in USA, he studied deeply the constitutions of USA, France and other countries in a quest to search for the solutions to Indian problems of corruption, criminalization of politics and instability of central and state governments.
 He reached the conclusion that India's salvation lies in adopting Presidential form of government instead of parliamentary form of Government.
 Prime Minister Sh.
 Atal Bihari Vajpayee had already started a debate on parliamentary vs. presidential form of Government through media while he was leader of the opposition for the Central Government.
 Babuji genuinely re-activated this discussion through his engagements with Bar councils and meetings with media representatives.

 Last years (1996–1997)

 In 1996, on account of his high stature and sacrifices for the nation, Babuji was made member of the State Level Committee to commemorate the 50th Anniversary of Independence and the state level committee to celebrate the birth centenary of Netaji Subhash Chand Bose by the state Govt. headed by Ch.
 Bansi Lal.
 On 14 August 1997, about a month before his death Babu ji joined Haryana Vikas Party.
 Ch.
 Bansi Lal (Chief minister of Haryana), visited his native village Sikanderpur Majra (Sonepat) as chief guest to bless him on his 82nd birthday and laid a commemorative stone on the wall of village Chaupal from where Babuji had courted arrest on 6 March 1941 during Satyagraha.

-On 12 September 1997 Babuji breathed his last at his residence in Karnal.
+On 12 September 1997 Babuji died at his residence in Karnal.
 The birth Centenary of Babu Mool Chand Jain was celebrated on 23 August 2015 at NDRI Karnal.
 The Governor of Haryana, Sh Kaptan Singh Solanki was the Chief Guest.
 The Govt. of Haryana honoured the late freedom fighter by renaming the ITI Karnal to Babu Mool Chand Jain ITI Karnal.
 He was once a Member of Parliament (Lok Sabha) and three times MLA.
 He is survived by four daughters and three sons.